-Spawning School is a practical learning program in how to raise coral larvae for reef restoration.
-Reef Recruits co-leads Spawning School with JCU TropWATER at the at the James Cook University Nguma-bada campus in northern Cairns.
+Spawning School is a practical learning program in using coral larvae for reef restoration.
+Reef Recruits co-leads Spawning School with JCU TropWATER at the James Cook University Nguma-bada campus in northern Cairns.

-Spawning School is offered to First Nations Land & Sea Rangers from the Cairns-Port Douglas area during the November coral spawning events.
+Spawning School is offered to First Nations Land & Sea Rangers from the Cairns-Port Douglas area.
 Over the last three years, we have had the privilege of training more than 40 Rangers.

-To maximise accessibility, Spawning School takes place mostly on land.
-Our coral parents usually come from Pixie Reef, with permission from Yirrganydji Sea Country Elders.
+Spawning School takes place mostly on land so it’s easy to participate.
+Our coral parents are typically Acropora kenti collected from Pixie Reef, with permission from Yirrganydji Sea Country Elders.
+We collect them with Caleb from GBR Aquatics.

 Coral spawning